adam-larosa/react-hooks-mock-code-challenge-plantshop/README.md

 As a user:

 1. When the app starts, I can see all plants.
-2. I can add a new plant to the page by submitting the form.
+2. I can add a new plant to the page by submitting the form **as well as post the new transaction to the backend API for persistence**.
-3. I can mark a plant as "sold out".
+3. I can mark a plant as "sold out", **no persistance needed**.
 4. I can search for plants by their name and see a filtered list of plants.

 ### Endpoints for Core Deliverables